 Sleep apnea treatment may ease high blood pressure

-During sleep apnea, patients have repeated lapses in breathing that may range from a few seconds to minutes and occur as much as 30 or more times an hour.
-Those pauses cut off oxygen to the brain and raise blood pressure, which over time can lead to heart disease and other cardiovascular problems.
+Those pauses cut off oxygen to the brain and can raise blood pressure levels.
+Over time, they can lead to heart disease and other cardiovascular problems.
 Luckily, the treatments that help ease sleep apnea may reduce high blood pressure, too.

 How sleep apnea treatments help hypertension

-How MADs work: MADs are mouthpieces that pull the jaw forward to help keep the airway open during sleep.
-And because CPAPs can be difficult to adjust to—some patients never get used to the noise the machine makes or the face mask itself—MADs are considered a good alternative.
-MADs can help with mild or moderate sleep apnea but may not be the best option for severe sleep apnea.
+Mandibular advancement devices (MADs) are another effective non-medical, non-invasive treatment.
+These are mouthpieces that pull the jaw forward to help keep the airway open during sleep.
+Because it can be difficult to adjust to CPAPs, MADs are considered a good alternative.
+(Some patients simply never get used to the noise the CPAP machine makes or the mask itself.)
+MADs can help with mild or moderate obstructive sleep apnea but may not be the best option for severe obstructive sleep apnea.

 How to know if you have sleep apnea

-Sleep apnea can have serious health consequences, which is why you should tell your doctor if you think you or a loved one has the condition.
+Sleep apnea can have serious health consequences, which is why you should tell your HCP if you think you or a loved one has the condition.
 Look out for these warning signs:

 • A rise in high blood pressure numbers